percona/pmm-doc/docs/how-to/configure.md

 ### Password Reset

-#### Forgot Password
+#### Password Forgotten

-In case you forgot you password, click on the *Forgot password* link in the login page.
+In case you forgot your password, click on the *Forgot password* link in the login page.

 You will be redirected to a password reset page.
 Enter the email you are registered with in the field and click on *Reset via Email*.